-At Sevenoaks Prep, we make provision for the needs of pupils who would be unlikely to qualify for support in a state school but whom we decide could do with a 'boost'.
+At Sevenoaks Preparatory School, we make provision for the needs of pupils who would be unlikely to qualify for support in a state school but could do with a 'boost'.
 Wherever possible, support is managed within the classroom through differentiated activities in co-ordination with the Learning Support Department.
-In addition to this, small groups and individuals may be withdrawn for targeted intervention by TAs, specialist Learning Support teachers and the SENCO.
+In addition to this, small groups and individuals may be offered targeted intervention by TAs, specialist Learning Support teachers and the SENCO.
+The Learning Support Department seeks to actively promote the wellbeing of pupils with SEND by offering a balanced range and level of support (detailed in the provision map below) and by listening to the child's voice were appropriate when support is put in place.